ren-yamanashi/eslint-plugin-aws-cdk/README.md

 #### Use recommended config

-Note: This plugin uses typescript type information and must be used with `typescript-eslint`.
+Note: This plugin uses typescript type information and must be used in conjunction with [typescript-eslint](https://typescript-eslint.io/getting-started).

 ```js
 import eslintCdkPlugin from "eslint-cdk-plugin";